History of the United States Navy: Inter-war entrenchment and expansion (1918–1941)

 Army airman Billy Mitchell challenged the Navy by trying to demonstrate that warships could be destroyed by land-based bombers.
 He destroyed his career in 1925 by publicly attacking senior leaders in the Army and Navy for incompetence for their "almost treasonable administration of the national defense."

 Chief of Naval Operations William V. Pratt (1930-1933) agreed with President Hoovers's emphasis on disarmament and went along with postponement of new construction and cutting the fleet.
 Other naval officers disagreed sharply with Hoover's policies.

 President Franklin Roosevelt (1933-1945) had been in effect in civilian control of the Navy during World War I, knew many senior officers, and strongly supported naval expansion.
 The Vinson-Trammell Act of 1934 set up a regular program of ship building and modernization to bring the Navy to the maximum size allowed by treaty.
 The Navy's preparation was helped along by another Navy assistant secretary turned president, Franklin D. Roosevelt.
 The naval limitation treaties also applied to bases, but Congress only approved building seaplane bases on Wake Island, Midway Island and Dutch Harbor and rejected any additional funds for bases on Guam and the Philippines.
 Navy ships were designed with greater endurance and range which allowed them to operate further from bases and between refits.

 The Navy had a presence in the Far East with a naval base in the US-owned Philippines and river gunboats in China on the Yangtze River.
-The gunboat was bombed and machine-gunned by Japanese airplanes.
+The gunboat and civilian tankers evacuating Nanking were bombed and machine-gunned by Japanese airplanes.
 Washington quickly accepted Japan's apologies and compensation.

 African-Americans were enlisted during World War I, but this was halted in 1919 and they were mustered out of the Navy.
 Starting in the 1930s a few were recruited to serve as stewards in the officers mess.
 African-Americans were recruited in larger numbers only after Roosevelt insisted in 1942.